Victor de Sabata: 1929–1945

 De Sabata conducted the orchestra of La Scala in concert starting in the 1921–22 season, and conducted opera there from 1929.
 He became the principal conductor in 1930 in succession to Toscanini.
 Soon after taking up the post, he resigned because of a disagreement with the orchestra over the poor reception of his composition A Thousand and One Nights.
 Toscanini wrote him a letter in order to persuade him to return, saying that his absence was "damaging to you and the theater".

 De Sabata did return to La Scala, and continued in the post for over 20 years.
 However, he did not reply to Toscanini, and the two conductors remained estranged until the 1950s.

 During the 1930s, de Sabata conducted widely in Italy and Central Europe.
 In 1933 he made his first commercial recordings with the Orchestra of the Italian Broadcasting Authority in Turin, including his own composition Juventus.
 According to Benito Mussolini's son Romano, de Sabata was "a personal friend" of the Italian dictator, and gave "several concerts" at the leader's Villa Torlonia home.

 According to George Richard Marek's biography of Toscanini, de Sabata's friendship with Mussolini became another factor distancing him from his former mentor Toscanini.

 In 1936, he appeared with the Vienna State Opera.
 In 1939, he became only the second conductor from outside the German-speaking world to conduct at the Bayreuth Festspielhaus when he led Wagner's opera Tristan und Isolde (Toscanini had been the first, in 1930 and 1931).
 Among the audience at Bayreuth was the young Sergiu Celibidache, who hid in the lavatory overnight in order to surreptitiously attend rehearsals.
 That same year he made celebrated recordings of Brahms, Wagner and Richard Strauss with the Berlin Philharmonic.
-He forged a friendship with the young Herbert von Karajan.
+He developed a friendship with the young Herbert von Karajan.
 In the closing stages of the war, de Sabata helped Karajan relocate his family to Italy.

 In 1940 he met the seventeen-year old Valentina Cortese in Stresa, with whom he began a romantic relationship; They separated in 1948.